drhsqlite/fossil-mirror/www/javascript.md

-_Potential Workaround:_ The timeline could be enhanced with `<noscript>` tags that replace the graph with a column of checkboxes that control what a series of form submit buttons do when clicked, replicating the current JS-based features of the graph using client-server round-trips.
+_Potential Workaround:_ The timeline could be enhanced with `<noscript>` tags that replace the graph with a column of checkboxes that control what a series of form submit buttons do when clicked, replicating the current JavaScript-based features of the graph using client-server round-trips.
 For example, you could click two of those checkboxes and then a button labeled “Diff Selected” to replicate the current “click two nodes to diff them” feature.